82 F

 Where Should Mothballs Be Placed in A Room?

-According to the National Pesticide Information Center (NPIC), the chemicals used in mothballs can be toxic to humans and animals, and when humans are exposed to these chemicals, toxic fumes are released into the home’s air space.
+The National Pesticide Information Center (NPIC) states that the chemicals in mothballs are toxic to both humans and animals.
+If humans are exposed, these chemicals release toxic fumes into the air inside homes.

 To do so correctly, place mothballs inside tightly closed containers with the clothing or materials.
 The vapors will remain within the container and eliminate the insects.
 The closed containers keep the chemicals from entering the air and spreading throughout the house.